ecranecdcf/cdcf-gtri-ecig-scrape-clean/docs/nlp.rst

      - Synthetic nicotine is detected using LLaMA-based classification to identify key terms (e.g., "tobacco-free nicotine").
      - `nlp/llm_code/llm_functions/classify_tfn`
      - `nlp/llm_code/datasets/output/processed_output`
-     - LLM captures most of edge cases--may need additional prompting if any new verbiage is found. csvape and vapewh have labeled datasets for reference (`nlp/llm_code/datasets/labeled`).
+     - LLM captures most of the edge cases--may need additional prompting if any new verbiage is found. csvape and vapewh have labeled datasets for reference (`nlp/llm_code/datasets/labeled`).
    * - Nicotine Free
      - Uses Nicotine Level to indicate if the product is nicotine free or not alongside relevant verbiage.
      - `nlp/llm_code/regex_functions/find_nic_free`